 Kruskal's later work studied soliton equations, asymptotic analysis, and surreal numbers.
 He was led to asymptotic analysis in his plasma physics studies and from there to solutions of Hamiltonian equations as in Asymptotic theory of Hamiltonian and other systems with all solutions nearly periodic (1962).
 Analysing asymptotic series also led Kruskal to become interested in surreal numbers, generalisations of real numbers introduced by John Conway.
 Kruskal's important paper (written jointly with Clifford S Gardner, John M Greene and Robert M Miura) Korteweg-de Vries equation and generalizations.
 VI.
 Methods for exact solution published in 1974 was fundamental, and the ideas developed in it were later extended to dynamical systems, inverse scattering, and symplectic geometry.
 He was awarded the American Mathematical Society's Steele Prize for a Seminal Contribution to Research in 2006.
 The prize was awarded jointly to Kruskal and Gardner for the above mentioned Korteweg-de Vries paper.
 The citation reads:-

-This was certainly not the first honour that Kruskal had received.
+This is a fundamental paper in the theory of solitons, inverse scattering transforms, and nonlinear completely integrable systems.
+Before it, there was no general theory for the exact solution of any important class of nonlinear differential equations.
+In applications of mathematics, solitons and their descendants (kinks, anti-kinks, instantons, and breathers) have entered and changed such diverse fields as nonlinear optics, plasma physics, and ocean, atmospheric, and planetary sciences.
+Nonlinearity has undergone a revolution: from a nuisance to be eliminated, to a new tool to be exploited.This was certainly not the first honour that Kruskal had received.
 The American Mathematical Society awarded him their Gibbs lectureship in 1979.
 He was elected to the National Academy of Sciences in 1980 and to the American Academy of Arts and Sciences in 1983.
 In the same year he received the Dannie Heineman Prize in Mathematical Physics.
 In 1986 he received the Potts Gold Medal of the Franklin Institute and then the National Academy of Sciences Award in Applied Mathematics and Numerical Analysis in 1989.
 He received the President's National Medal of Science in 1993.
 The medal was presented by President Clinton and Vice President Gore at a ceremony on the White House South Lawn on 30 September:-

-In 1997 Kruskal was elected to the Royal Society of London, in 2000 he received an honorary doctorate from Heriot-Watt University in Edinburgh, Scotland, and in 2001 he was elected an Honorary Fellow of the Royal Society of Edinburgh.
+For his influence as a leader in nonlinear science for more than two decades as the principal architect of the theory of soliton solutions of nonlinear equations of evolution.In 1997 Kruskal was elected to the Royal Society of London, in 2000 he received an honorary doctorate from Heriot-Watt University in Edinburgh, Scotland, and in 2001 he was elected an Honorary Fellow of the Royal Society of Edinburgh.

 The authors of write:-